Sannin shogi: Capture

 Capturing is done by displacement as in standard shogi.
 The one exception is the power of "illumination" of the promoted king.

 A piece may be captured regardless of any alliance the mover may have with its owner.
 A castling king may capture as any other moving piece does.

 Drops

-Captured pieces are truly captured in sannin shogi.
+Like in shogi, but unlike most shogi variants, captured pieces are truly captured in sannin shogi.
 They are retained "in hand", and can be brought back into play under the capturing player's control.
-On any turn, instead of moving a piece across the board, a player can take a piece he has previously captured and place it on any empty cell, facing away from himself.
+On any turn, instead of moving a piece across the board, a player can take a piece they have previously captured and place it on any empty cell, facing away from himself.
 The piece is now part of the forces controlled by that player.
 This is termed dropping the piece, or just a drop.

 However, unlike in standard shogi, there being no proper files on a hexagonal board, there is no limit on the number of pawns per file.
 The restriction against dropping on the far rank (row a in the case of Middle) applies only to pawns and lances, as all other pieces can move from that position.